-The Neubot team is based at the NEXA Center for Internet & Society at Politecnico di Torino.
-Neubot project lead is Simone Basso, research fellow of the NEXA Center and PhD student at Politecnico.
+The Neubot team is based at the Nexa Center for Internet & Society at Politecnico di Torino.
+Neubot project lead is Simone Basso, research fellow of the Nexa Center and former PhD student at Politecnico.
 He develops Neubot in collaboration with and under the supervision of dr. Antonio Servetti, dr. Federico Morando and prof. Juan Carlos De Martin.

 Antonio Servetti received the MS degree in Computer Engineering in 1999, and the Ph.D. degree in Computer Engineering in 2004, both from the Politecnico of Turin, Italy.
 In 2003 Dr. Servetti was a Visiting Scholar supervised by prof. J.D.
 Gibson at the Signal Compression Laboratory of the University of California, Santa Barbara, where he worked on low bit-rate scalable speech coding and selective encryption for multimedia communications.
 He is now an assistant professor on Computer Engineering with the Dipartimento di Automatica ed Informatica of the Politecnico di Torino.

 His research focuses on speech and audio signal processing, coding and transmission over wired and wireless packet networks.
 He his member of the IEEE Signal Processing Society and of the International Speech Communication Association.